3axap4eHko/OWA-Notifier/README.md

 # Outlook Web Access Notifier
 ### for Microsoft Exchange Web Services

-This extension does check of unread emails in Index folder of MS Exchange's Outlook Web Access.
+Extension for checking unread emails of MS Exchange's Outlook Web Access.
 Need to enabled the Exchange Web Services (EWS).

 P.S.
 Please, help me to improve extension.
 If you have a bug or idea, just send me email or report on GitHub with your case.
 Thnx.

 Changes:
 #### Version 3.0.0.x beta
- - Material design applied
+ - Material design based
  - Notification logic improvements
+ - Minify CSS, JS, HTML files
+ - New notification sounds
+ - Ability to help the project
+ - New extension build system

 Changes:
 #### Version 2.1.0.x beta